More enjoyable times

 ©Alun Stevens 2005

 The re-united family re-established connection with old friends, such as Leader Cox Stevenson and his wife, Louisa Phillis, 28 whom they had known in Hobart.
 They hired a new servant: Henry noted on 28 August that “Jane Chudley came”.
 29 And on 31 August, “Mr. E. Marshall 30 called.”
 On 2 September they “called on Mrs. W. Marshall.”
 Mrs. W. Marshall was their neighbour who lived at No. 19 Regent’s Park Terrace.
-She was also the niece of Edward Marshall of the War Office, as was her husband, William.
+She was the niece of Edward Marshall of the War Office, and her husband, William, was Edward’s nephew.
 31 (Mary and William were first cousins.)
-Like Henry, whose father John had been born at Exmouth in Devon, they had strong links to Devon, having both been born in Totnes.
+Like Henry, whose father, John, had been born at Exmouth in Devon, they had strong links to Devon, having both been born in Totnes.
 These relationships would prove to be important to the future of the Drake family, particularly to Henry and Louisa’s daughter, Charlotte.
 The family connections facilitated Charlotte meeting and marrying Charles Henry Marshall and Jane Chudleigh accompanied the newlyweds to Australia.